clux/probes/content/post/2023-12-31-annual-gratitude.md

 In a world full of systemic problems, mute + block has never felt more valuable.
 I have aggressively hit `Dont recommend channel` on captive news channels, and `Indefinite mute` on excessively drama-peddling / self-rightous profiles mastodon even when I largely agree with their general points.

-With global problems that you often have very little influence over, what you risk (beyong the negative energy zapping) is the constant exposure to [virtue signalling](https://krisnova.net/posts/ego-death/) / schadenfreude, and increasingly polarised and dichotomous thinking, E.g. climate change discourse, frequently followed by either:
+With global problems, the cost of exposure is a draining negative energy; powerlessness, constant exposure to virtue signalling / schadenfreude, and increasingly polarised and unhealthily dichotomous thinking, __E.g. climate change discourse__, frequently followed by either:

-1. dismissal due to existence of unrealistic and equally problematic solutions
+1. denial - thanks to the existence of unrealistic and equally problematic solutions
-2. futility focused activists that advocate for engaging in large scale industrial sabotage
+2. anger - e.g. via activists that advocate for engaging in large scale industrial sabotage

-> yes, i believe we are pretty fucked, but the fucking will continue whether i worry about it or not.
+> Yes, i believe we are pretty fucked, but the fucking will continue whether I worry about it or not.

 Twitter was terrible in always exposing you to the angriest threads about this.
 Thankfully, in its demise, Mastodon is an improvement for what I was using twitter for; cross-link to/from blog-posts, follow posts from experts, and moderately engage while bored on a train.
 The `Mute` option actually works, and the defederation of negative echo chambers makes it feel more stable (you are not in the hands of one indebted company).

-You could make [several good arguments for leaving twitter](https://throwawayopinions.io/the-paradox-of-intolerance.html), but that's not the job of this post.
+You could make [several good arguments for leaving twitter](https://throwawayopinions.io/the-paradox-of-intolerance.html), but that was not the job of this post.
 I have found [a new place](https://hachyderm.io/@clux), and it's a happier one.

 > If you want more positivity, you must opt-out of some negativity.
 Pick your battles.